eliot-akira/wp-agility/README.md

 </section>
 ```

 Use the factory function `$$` to create an object.
-If you pass an elemtn ID, it will use its content as the view template.
+If you pass an element ID, it will use its content as the view template.

 ```javascript
 var singlePost = $$('#single-post');